Citation, DOI, disclosures and article data

 At the time the article was last revised Joshua Yap had no financial relationships to ineligible companies to disclose.View Joshua Yap's current disclosures

 Hereditary spherocytosis (HS) (also known as Minkowski-Chauffard disease 1) is a group of hemolytic anemias due to a genetic abnormality of the erythrocyte cell membrane resulting in spherocytes.
-The clinical spectrum is broad, from a subclinical state to a severe transfusion-dependent anemia.
+The clinical spectrum is broad, from a subclinical state to severe transfusion-dependent anemia.

 - diagnosed in 1 in 2,000 people in N Europe and N America 2

-- 70% inherit in an autosomal dominant manner
+- 70% inherent in an autosomal dominant manner

 - 15% autosomal recessive and 15% sporadic

 Hereditary spherocytosis may be asymptomatic in many individuals and found incidentally on routine laboratory tests performed for other reasons.
 In others, the resultant anemia can be severe.

 - positive family history

 Most cases of hereditary spherocytosis are due to defects of the cell membrane of the red cells.
 These abnormal erythrocytes lose their normal flexibility and are more fragile when passing through the splenic microcirculation, leading to a shorter half-life in the circulation.
 The cells have a spherical morphology (spherocytes), rather than the normal biconcave discoid shape.

 The genes most commonly affected are those that code for: